-February is the perfect month for adding some fresh, new life into your home.
-There are many Do-It-Yourself projects that can be accomplished in a weekend.
+Winter is the perfect time for adding some fresh, new life into your home.
+There are many Do-It-Yourself projects that can be accomplished on a weekend.
 Interior painting leads the list as one of the most affordable ways to freshen up your world.
 And real estate experts would agree – it’s a great way to add resale value to an older home.

 Do the Prep